There can be several reasons that would cause audio/video issues on Verbling.

 How can I fix it during the lesson?

-1. Make sure you are using a supported browser and device (Google Chrome or Firefox on a PC).
-You can also connect with a Verbling’s mobile app on a smartphone or tablet, available in the Google Play and App Stores: https://verbling.com/app
+1. Make sure you and your student are using a supported browser and device.
+If your student can't connect using a computer, ask him to try using Verbling’s mobile app on a smartphone or tablet, available in the Google Play and App Stores.

 2. Leave your lesson and join it again.
 Don't worry, you will not end the lesson this way.

-3. Check your network at fast.com.
+3. Check your network and ask your student to do the same (fast.com).
 Do not use mobile data.
-You need at least 5Mbps download and 1Mbps upload.
+Make sure that you have over 10Mbps download speed and over 1Mbps upload speed.
+Your student needs to have at least 5Mbps download and 1Mbps upload.
 Make sure no one else is sharing your internet connections (others in the house/building/street).

 What should I do to avoid these issues?